I Have Been Admitted

 If you are CURRENTLY INSURED and wish to maintain your current insurance, you must:

 Request a waiver from purchasing Cal Maritime's insurance plan by completing the online insurance waiver on the Student Health Services web site at http://www.csum.edu/web/health-services/required-health-insurance.
-The deadline to complete the online waiver from mandatory school health insurance is July 8, 2013.
+The deadline to complete the online waiver from mandatory school health insurance is likely in early July but has not been set.
 Please note - It is the responsibility of the student to inform Cal Maritime when coverage changes after any waiver has been granted.

 Important Documents to Read